MeepMutyala/KANvolution/README.md

 ## 🚀 Current Status

-Currently, we're just implementing a basic blurring convolution operation with a non-learnable kernel.
-It's a small step, but an important foundation for what's to come!
+So far, we have a basic blurring convolution operation, a mixture of gradient convolutions (edge detection/outline drawing) with non-learnable kernels, and Direct Memory Access (DMA) simulated.
+Still have a ways to go, but these are important foundations for what's to come!

 ## 🔍 Current Focus